rokka-io/rokka-site/source/_demos/02-signurl.md

 ---
-title: Sign an URL
+title: Sign a URL
 slug: signurl
 use: [demos]
 header_include: demos/signurl-head.html
 body_attributes: onload="updateImage()"
 ---

-# Sign an rokka URL Demo
+# Sign a rokka URL Demo

 This feature is not live yet on the server side.
 Will come soon.